saJeremyQin/eMenu-admin/doc/WAITER_RBAC.md

 ## Roles

-### OWNER (Restaurant Owner)
+### BOSS (Restaurant Owner)
 - Full access to all features
-- Can create, edit, and delete dishes
+- Can create, edit, and delete dishes and dish types
 - Can invite and manage waiters
 - Can modify restaurant information
 - Can manage subscription plans
+- Can view all orders and update order status
+- Can checkout orders

 ### WAITER (Restaurant Staff)
-- Limited read-only access
+- Limited read-only and operational access
-- Can view dishes (cannot create/edit/delete)
+- Can view dishes and dish types (read-only)
+- Can place orders (placeOrder mutation)
 - Can view orders (only their own orders)
 - Can view restaurant information (read-only)
+- Cannot create/edit/delete dishes or dish types
+- Cannot update order status or checkout orders
 - Cannot access waiters management
 - Cannot access subscription plans
 - Cannot access settings